Saigon Food Culture

 Modern supermarkets have been in Vietnam for a long time and become more and more popular among us.
 However, Vietnamese people are still familiar with buying products at local markets.
 Women usually go to local markets every morning so that they can buy freshest ingredients for family meals.
 Food stalls at local markets are favorite spots to eat delicious foods not only in the morning but in the afternoon and at night.
 Most of the markets in Saigon have food areas where a wide range of delicious dishes is sold.
 Although food stalls at local markets are not spacious, eating or buying prepared foods at local markets are still our favorite hobbies.
 Foods at local markets have become a part of Saigon food culture.
 Famous and old Ben Thanh day and night market and Tan Dinh market in District 1 are worth visiting to enjoy some Vietnamese foods.
 If you would like to troll into other local markets far from the city center to see more local life and eat foods there, you could join a motorbike tour.

-Vietnamese people sit on inox chair at a food stall in Tan Dinh market.
-There are a wide range of traditional Vietnamese foods such as Quang style noodle soup, Hue beef noodle soup, clear rice noodle soup, rice noodle soup with bamboo shoot, crab soup cake, cellophane noodle soup with chicken, rice noodles with grilled pork… for customer’s choice.
+Vietnamese people sit on stainless steel chairs around a food stall in Tan Dinh market.
+There is a wide range of traditional Vietnamese foods such as Quang style noodle soup, Hue beef noodle soup, clear rice noodle soup, rice noodle soup with bamboo shoot, crab soup cake, cellophane noodle soup with chicken, rice noodles with grilled pork… for customer’s choice.

 2. Drinking beer